eslint/eslint/docs/rules/template-tag-spacing.md

 }
 ```

-This rule has one option which has either `"never"` or `"always"` as value.
+This rule has one option whose value can be set to "never" or "always"

 * `"never"` (default) - Disallows spaces between a tag function and its template literal.
 * `"always"` - Requires one or more spaces between a tag function and its template literal.